How much is your car worth?

 For enhanced passenger comfort on long trips the A8’s available rear seats recline.
 The 300’s rear seats don’t recline.

-To make loading and unloading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A8’s power trunk, leaving your hands completely free.
-The A8’s power trunk can also be opened or closed by pressing a button.
+To make loading and unloading groceries and cargo easier when your hands are full, the A8’s power trunk can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The 300 doesn’t offer a power or hands-free opening trunk.

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than Chrysler.
 J.D.
 Power ranks Audi third in service department satisfaction.
 With a 83% lower rating, Chrysler is ranked 26th.